How GMAT Scores are Calculated: The Bizarreness of the Adaptive Scoring Algorithm!

 To accurately assess a person’s ability from 200 to 800 – means you have 61 possible scores on the GMAT.
-All of this from just 58 questions (why 58 and not 78 you ask?
-We’ll tell you why later on in the article).

-Let’s understand the GMAT algorithm.
+Let’s understand the GMAT adaptive scoring algorithm better:

-First GMAT will ask you an average difficulty level question.
+When you begin your exam, the GMAT will ask you an average difficulty level question.